 Providing spec samples helps you to drive excitement in both existing and potential customers, which you can then turn into sublimation sales.
 It just takes some creativity and good sales strategy.

 Determine Your Demand.
 Who are you selling to and what do they need?
 Use the answers to these questions to guide your decisions.
-Create samples of the products you are asked about most, and use them to demonstrate the quality blog1you can deliver.
+Create samples of the products you are asked about most, and use them to demonstrate the quality you can deliver.

 This is especially important in apparel sales, as sublimation only works with polyester.
 Most people look for cotton apparel, and simply telling them that you have a polyester shirt that feels like cotton is not enough to convince many.
 Letting them touch and see for themselves how much your spun polyester shirts feel like cotton will make a believer out of anyone.